How does coworking contribute to work-life balance?

 Most coworking spaces are open 24/7.
 Limiting time is a pain for growing startups, and they need to work 12 to 14 hours a day.
 And if you only need to use coworking space during office hours, you can still pay cheaper rates according to your needs.
 So whether you’re an “early bird” or a “night owl”, coworking works for you, allowing you to access your office at a time that works around your family commitments.
 Work the hours you want.

 Instead of being stifled by four walls with dull white colours in traditional office space, choose for yourself a coworking space in a large area to create a sense of comfort and reduce pressure at work.
-Coworking spaces are designed with many layouts and colours, depending on the ideas and aesthetics of the provider.
-Work-life balance comes here in the form of gaining lots of inspiration at the office, admiring the beautiful interior design and facades and enjoying a large standard room where you can chill out, wind down or have a coffee break.
+Work-life balance comes here in the form of gaining lots of inspiration at the office, admiring the beautiful interior design and enjoying a large standard room where you can chill out, wind down or have a coffee break.
 Quiet zones in coworking spaces allow gentle sunlight combined with the natural scenery overlooking the glass windows to create a peaceful environment.
-You will feel fresh, relaxed and find a balance between work and relaxation.
+It’s easier to find a balance between work and relaxation.

 Every day, when coming to coworking space, you will have access to the community of startup founders and successful businesses.
 Many founders and companies gather in this flexible space.
 This increases business opportunities and connects with other people that can be partners, customers who help you in the future.
 Finding new customers and working with businesses sharing the same challenges and opportunities as you help the emotional journey that all entrepreneurs face when going alone.
-Rather than bringing your troubles and concerns home to family and friends, a coworking space will have all the necessary support, mentoring, workshop and lunch and learn opportunities for you to grow professionally and mentally.
+Rather than bringing your troubles and concerns home to family and friends, a coworking space will have all the necessary support, mentoring opportunities, and workshops.
+It’s a conducive environment tofor you to grow professionally.

 A coworking office allows you to switch off before coming home.
 It forces you to stick to a regular work schedule and improves focus in a distraction-free environment, offers a designated workspace for meetings and training and importantly is within proximity to everything you need to complete your day to day routine before coming home.
 Examples include doing office administration at the bank, post office or sorting out insurance, going out for lunch at food courts, social drinks, proximity to essential services and visit the local cafe or restaurant with colleagues after work.
 By the time this is all over, you can switch off and travel home and focus on your family or friends.